 The differences between the terroirs of Panzano and Castellina are advantageous because they enable Gagliole to offer seven wines, comprising two whites and five reds.
 There have been some recent changes in their winemaking; in blending and in reducing the amount of new oak.
 Is this a response to climate change, a change in winemaking philosophy, or because the vines are older?
 Regardless, these changes are beneficial in that Gagliole’s wines are now more redolent of their terroir.
 More tipicità, you might say.
 Without further ado, here they are.

 Rubiolo, Chianti Classico DOCG, 2018.
 13.5%

 Rubiolo is Gagliole’s entry-level red, an “annata” wine, which is now 100% Sangiovese rather than being a blend.
 Chianti Classico stipulates ageing for a minimum of 12 months.
 This 2018 gets ten months (half in older French oak and a half in cement tanks), plus a further three months in bottle, under a DIAM cork.
 In vintages before 2017, this wine had 5-10% Merlot added.
 It’s absence means, in my opinion, a better expression of Classico, one that relies only on the Sangiovese blended from both the Panzano and Castellina sites.

 A mid-ruby colour, correctly light coloured, there are predominantly welcoming aromas of sour cherry.
 The palate is fresh and rounded, with a level of acidity that complements the ripe cherry and red berry fruit and tannins well.
 As it opens up in the glass, there’s an interesting balsamic note, while a long finish reveals hints of orange and bergamot.
 Already drinking well, another few months will bring it to peak, and I imagine it’ll hold for four or five years.

 Drink this wine young while fresh and exuberant, it’s a hearty mouthful evocative of the Chiantigiana.
-Rubiolo is at Winebuyers at £19.06.
+Rubiolo is at The Oxford Wine Company at £19.99.

 Salumi with Chianti Classico is always an excellent choice.
 However, baked pasta like Lasagne is exceptional, thanks in part to the acidity of the wine with the Béchamel sauce.

 Valletta, Colli della Toscana Centrale IGP, 2017.
 14%